godep-migrator/qotd-server/README.md

   - https://github.com/Homebrew/homebrew/pull/21810/files
   - https://github.com/Homebrew/homebrew/issues/23703

-## Author
+## Author & Thanks

-This was written by [Nick Rowe](http://dcxn.com) in the summer of 2014 with guidance by Rafe Colton.
+This was written by [Nick Rowe](http://dcxn.com) in the summer of 2014.

+Thanks to Rafe Colton for encouraging me to get started with go and providing guidance on getting started.

+Thanks to Parker Moore for hacking on UDP support.